google/fhir-dbt-analytics/README.md

 ## Setup dbt outputs

-Rename `profiles.template.yml` to `profiles.yml` and fill in the project and dataset as indicated in the file.
+Open `profiles.yml` and fill in the project and dataset as indicated in the file.

 ## Setup source data